 - Tesla Shop

 - Floor Mats

 - Center Console Cupholders

 - Center Console Accessories Video

-- See also at TinkerTry
+- See also all Tesla articles at TinkerTry.

 Let's start with items you can order from Tesla's online store directly that aren't as horribly overpriced, since it takes the longest to arrive, especially if you're far from California.
 In my experience, ordering four items on Wed Jan 02 2018, I got shipment notifications for three of then on Fri Jan 04 2018, due to arrive 10 days.
 There seems to be no expedited order processing, and no upgraded shipping options.

 I'm in New England, and I just got my Model 3 on Dec 23 2018, so yeah, it's very much winter!
 The roads are frequently salted here, so it was pretty urgent for me to find something to cover those dark black carpets with, quickly.

 I initially the readily available on Amazon Prime ToughPRO Tesla Model 3 Floor Mats Set, but they simply weren't up to the job of containing dirt, and frequently, the front passenger mat would curl back from normal acceleration.
 An odd problem to have.
 They also have no lip around the edges to contain water and dirt.
 So I'll be requesting a refund on those.

 I've gone ahead with ordering the Tesla frunk and rear trunk mats, actually made by WeatherTech, whose mats held up nicely in my previous car.
 I'm skipping the interior Tesla/WeatherTech mats this time though, since I want more of my Model 3's rugs protected, see what I chose in the Floor Mats section below.

 Model 3 All-Weather Cargo Mats